jaisheng-ong/employee-discount-calculator/README.md

-# Employee Discount Calculator Web Application
+# Employee Discount Calculation System Web Application

-This web application is a conversion of the original Python console-based Employee Discount Calculator program.
+This web application is a conversion of the original Python console-based Employee Discount Calculation program.
 It allows employees to calculate their discounts based on their status (manager or employee), years of employment, and purchase history.

 ## Features